AmiJoba22/RateMD-Datapipe/README.md

 - **Visualization Sketch**
   - Various charts were sketched by hand to analyze which visualizations would be best to fufill our business, functional, and data requirements.
   - ![Raw Sketch Here]()
-  - A wireframe was also created using **Figma** to get a more digital version of our visualization plans.
+  - A wireframe and prototype show were created using **Figma** to get a more digital version of our visualization plans.
 Note that doctor finder chart and ratings over time chart was discarded in final planning.
   - ![Wireframe]()
   - ![Prototype Show]()
 - **Visualization dashboard with Tableau**.